Logitech G923 vs MOZA R5: Which Racing Wheel To Buy in 2024

 With the rise in sim racing, brings with it a host of new sim racers.
 It is fantastic to see online lobbies fuller than ever, and seeing new racing leagues popping up all over the place.

 One of the first questions that many potential new sim racers ask, is what is the best sim racing game to start playing.
-In this guide we will show you our recommendations for the best sim racing game.
-We’ve broken this guide down in to segments including the best racing sim for PC, Xbox and PS4.
+In this guide, we will show you our recommendations for the best sim racing game.
+We’ve broken this guide down into segments including the best racing sim for PC, Xbox and PS5.

-Some of the games are cross platform, however we have only included them once in our list.
+Some of the racing games I’ll look at below are cross-platform, however we have only included them once in our list.
 We will note next to each game which console platform they are compatible with.

 Sim racing games were designed to be played on PCs.
 With a PC game come a lot of positives that consoles just can’t match.
 PCs allow for much better graphics and performance.
 And you can also get much better compatibility with racing wheels and controllers.
 So it is no surprise that the majority of sim racers choose PC sim racing as their platform of choice.

 READ MORE – Best Racing Wheel Under £500